-Note the build for the Rev. 2.0 is a bit different than the previous revision.
-Both of the Pro Micros are oriented the same way with the flat side of the Pro Micro facing the bottom of the case, similar to how it's done with the Quefrency.
-Revised build guide currently in progress.
+The build for the Rev. 2.0 rocks some differences from the previous revision.
+Both of the Pro Micros are oriented the same way with the flat side of the Pro Micro facing the bottom of the case, similar to how it's done with the Quefrency Rev. 1.
+Look forward to a revised build guide soon.

 The PCB Kit includes the following:

 - 2 Viterbi PCBs

 - 2 TRRS jacks (no need to buy separately)

 - 70 1N4148 diodes

 Each half of the board is a 5x7 matrix, but there is the option to have a 2u key in the lower left and right corners in place of 2 1u keys.
 The spot for the 2u has holes for Cherry PCB mounted stabilizers.

 There's also a spot on the PCB for a pushbutton switch to reset the Pro Micro for flashing.
 No more taking a wire/tweezers/screwdriver to jump the Reset and GND pins!